miuxsoph/e/readme.md

-This repository is a (more) portable clone of https://github.com/KeelyHill/tuppers-formula in which I have implemented the ability to store strings of states and save the resulting .json files using webcrypto.
+*** This repository is a (more) portable clone of https://github.com/KeelyHill/tuppers-formula in which I have implemented the ability to store state arrays as .json files using webcrypto to encrypt and generate a key to the resulting encrypted array. ***